Alvi09/Refridge-A-Finder/README.md

 ```

 ## Project Description
-- Implemented an API to present data onto our website
+- Displayed recipies and instructions based on given ingredients
-- Used Python's Flask to connect the back-end to the front-end (HTML, CSS, JAVASCRIPT)
+- Implemented an API to present data onto our website and connected the backend and frontend using Python's Flask
-- Collaborated with a team of 3
+- Collaborated with a team of 3 for one Saturday